Advanced Learning Opportunities in K-5

 - Our mathematics curriculum, Math Expressions, embeds differentiation within each unit.

 - Students get access to enrichment activities during the school day as a part of each school's What I Need (WIN) time.
-Contact your building's high potential teacher for more on these activities.
+Contact your building's advanced academics staff member for more on these activities.

 Many students take advantage of enrichment opportunities outside the classroom that are open to all students: